Emmotes/ic_spoilers/docs/campaign_vecna.md

 A new campaign was recently added to the defines: `Vecna: Eve of Ruin`.
 The guesstimated date of release is 22 May 2024 as per the [Content Drops](contentdrops.md) page.
 This lines up very well with the release of the official WoTC adventure module of the same name on 21 May 2024.

+# Reduced Gold

+The campaign formation currently has the exact same reduced gold effect that Fortune's Wheel has.
+It's even using the exact same values for `gold_reduction_ratio` and `gold_reduction_per_area` that FW does.

 # Blessings

 Some effects made it into the definitions that look suspiciously like blessings.
 Can't be certain though of course.